LukasWel/ethical-challenges-in-ml/README.md

 This repository is intended for academic use only.
 All datasets and models are used in accordance with their respective licenses.

+## License

+This repository and all associated materials are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+Please attribute any reuse to **Lukas Welikat** and link to this repository.